Keystone Resort: History

 In the 1940s, Max Dercum left his job as a forestry professor and ski racing coach at Penn State University to work for the Forest Service as a forester and fire spotter in Colorado.
-He and his wife Edna first lived in Georgetown before settling on a ranch, just outside the village of Keystone.
-They quickly developed a reputation for having fun.
-From sledding down Loveland Pass at night, with the following car’s headlights the only illumination, to Max’s turn as a rodeo clown at the summer rodeo, to the clarinet and piano music they would entertain with, fun was the Dercums’ business.
+He and his wife Edna first lived in Georgetown before settling on a ranch outside the village of Keystone.
+Max served as a rodeo clown at the Summer Rodeo.
+Their passion was skiing.

-But more than anything, they loved skiing.
-They skied at the Climax Mine, Loveland and Berthoud Passes, Loveland Ski Area and Steamboat.
+They skied at the Climax Mine, Loveland and Berthoud Passes, Loveland Ski Area, and Steamboat.
 After a race at Loveland Pass, Max filed mining claims for land around an alpine cirque that he hoped to develop into a ski area.
-Max served as the "Head Coach" of the ski school and Edna quickly followed as the first female instructor at the school.
+Max served as the head coach of the ski school, and Edna quickly followed as the first female instructor at the school.